AyanMhd/imagesonification_project/README.md

 ---

-## 🔊 Assignment 2: Sound Mapping from Pixel Data
+## 🔊 Part 2: Sound Mapping from Pixel Data
 Building on the extracted data, this assignment involved mapping pixel values to *sound properties*. 🎶

 - 🎹 *Sound Parameter Mapping*: